SDP-Places-Faces-2023/Django-General/README.txt

 Connect PostgreSQL to Django

-settings.py -> change NAME (database name), USER (database username), PASSWORD (database setup password), HOST and PORT to appropriate credentials'
+settings.py -> DATABASES -> change NAME (database name), USER (database username), PASSWORD (database setup password), HOST and PORT to appropriate credentials'

 then migrate the database to django using -> python manage.py migrate - if credentials are correct, this will create django's admin tables in your database